Year 5 Summer Term 1

 Curriculum – Allotments – Geography Focus

-To kick off our allotment topic we have a visitor who will explain all about allotments and the types of produce grown there.
-The following week we have an exciting visit the Botanical Gardens in Leicester to learn about sustainability.
-Over the unit we will learn where our food comes from and use maps, atlases and technology to learn more about these places.
-After planning a meal we will calculate the food miles to appreciate how far some of food actually travels.
-Using secondary sources will identify land-use across the different geographical regions of the UK and then compare our land-use with another country.
+To begin our allotment topic, we have a visitor who will explain all about allotments and the types of produce grown there.
+We will then have an exciting visit to the Botanical Gardens in Leicester to learn about sustainability.
+Over the course of the unit, we will learn where our food comes from and use maps, atlases and technology to learn more about these places.
+After planning a meal we will calculate the food miles to appreciate how far some of food travels to reach us.
+Using secondary sources, we will identify land-use across the different geographical regions of the UK and then compare our land-use with another country.

 English – The Village that Vanished